Enable everyone in your organization to access their data in the cloud — no code required.

-Are you looking for a quick and easy way to access Phoenix data from PowerShell?
-We show how to use the Cmdlets for Phoenix and the CData ADO.NET Provider for Phoenix to connect to Phoenix data and synchronize, automate, download, and more.
+Are you in search of a quick and easy way to access Phoenix data from PowerShell?
+This article demonstrates how to utilize the Phoenix Cmdlets for tasks like connecting to Phoenix data, automating operations, downloading data, and more.

 The CData Cmdlets for Phoenix are standard PowerShell cmdlets that make it easy to accomplish data cleansing, normalization, backup, and other integration tasks by enabling real-time access to Phoenix.

-The cmdlets are not only a PowerShell interface to the Phoenix API, but also an SQL interface; this tutorial shows how to use both to retrieve Phoenix data.
+The Cmdlets are not only a PowerShell interface to Phoenix, but also an SQL interface; this tutorial shows how to use both to retrieve Phoenix data.
 We also show examples of the ADO.NET equivalent, which is possible with the CData ADO.NET Provider for Phoenix.
 To access Phoenix data from other .NET applications, like LINQPad, use the CData ADO.NET Provider for Phoenix.

-After obtaining the needed connection properties, accessing Phoenix data in PowerShell consists of three basic steps.
+Once you have acquired the necessary connection properties, accessing Phoenix data in PowerShell can be enabled in three steps.

 Connect to Apache Phoenix via the Phoenix Query Server.
 Set the Server and Port (if different from the default port) properties to connect to Apache Phoenix.
 The Server property will typically be the host name or IP address of the server hosting Apache Phoenix.